-IV.
-Class Schedule
+V. Class Schedule

-- A. The class will meet on Mondays, Wednesdays, and Fridays from 1:50 to 2:50 p.m. in Law 103. - B. The class will meet 35 times.
-But the class not meet on the following dates: (i) Monday, September 3rd due to Labor Day; (ii) Friday, October 12th due to a conference conflict; (iii) Friday, October 19th due to Midterm Break; (iv) Friday, November 2nd due to Health Law Moot Court; (v) Friday, November 9th due to the Hamline Law Review Symposium (which you should attend); and (vi) Friday, November 16th due to a conference conflict.
-The last class meets on Monday, November 19th. - C. On Wednesday, October 24, guest attorneys will discuss real-world applications for the issues you have been learning about. - D. Several class sessions (probably some Friday sessions) will be offered in an asynchronous online format.
-This means that you will be able to "attend" these sessions from wherever you have Internet access. - E. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam.
+- A. The class will meet on Sunday mornings from 8:15 a.m. to 11:30 a.m. in Law 105.
+We will take at least one restroom and stretching break. - B. The first class meets on Sunday, August 17.
+The last class meets on Sunday, November 23.
+The class will meet thirteen times.
+But the class will not meet on the following two dates: Sunday, August 31 due to Labor Day; and Sunday, October 19 due to the midterm break. - C. Several class sessions may be offered in an asynchronous online format.
+This means that you will be able to "attend" these sessions from wherever you have Internet access. - D. Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam.
 Please email your questions to me at least 24 hours before such session to better enable me to answer them.
 I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups.
 For example, last year, several students found it useful to review essays that they wrote on extra practice problems.

-V. What to Do First -- in August

-- A. Register for the TWEN site with the email address that you use most regularly. - B. If you have not used TWEN before, review the student user guide. - C. Read the initial class assignments posted on the TWEN site. - D. Calendar key course dates into your planning and calendaring systems. - E. Register with the Registrar to type your midterm exam. - F. Review the instructions for my spring 2012 final exam (available at www.thaddeuspope.com).

 VI.
+What to Do First -- in August

+- A. Register for the TWEN site with the email address that you use most regularly. - B. If you have not used TWEN before, review the student user guide. - C. Read the initial class assignments posted on the TWEN site. - D. Calendar key course dates into your planning and calendaring systems. - E. Review the instructions for my old exams (available at www.thaddeuspope.com).

+VII.
 Attendance, Preparation, and Participation